ameh-samson/VANLIFE-PROJECT/README.md

   Params works like state in react https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams

 - State can be added to <Link> , useLocation to access the state

+- The function of "Navigate" in router is whenever it is rendered, it sends to the next route